C0deH4cker/Fission/fission.md

 ;:			Destroys atoms when they hit this component.
 Serves as an endpoint.

 *:			Causes the program to terminate and all atoms are destroyed after this tick.
-The energy value of the atom that caused termination
+The mass of the atom that caused termination is used as
-			is used as the exit code.
-If multiple atoms hit the same exit cell, the highest energy value will be used as the exit code.
+            the exit code.
+If multiple atoms hit the same exit cell, the highest mass will be used as the exit code.

 #:			Makes the atom move in a random direction (forward, left, or right).
 Atoms will not be reflected.